c4tom/DreamDevBox/docs/configuration-files/apache-conf.rst

    KeepAliveTimeout 10
    MaxKeepAliveRequests 100

-In order to apply the changes you need to restart the Devilbox.
+In order to apply the changes you need to restart the DreamDevBox.

 .. note::
    The above is just an example demonstration, you probably need other values for your setup.